chihemek/cors-test-proxy/README.md

 # cors-test-proxy

-This is a reverse proxy for CI testing web apps against backend services.
+This is a reverse proxy for integration testing web apps against backend services.

-**DO NOT USE IN PRODUCTION.** This disables the security provided by CORS.
+**DO NOT USE IN PRODUCTION.** This bypasses the CORS security mechanism.

 ## Use case

-You would like to do development OR continuous integration testing against backend services on localhost.
+* You need to do selenium testing against backend API services running on localhost (not staging or prod).

-CORS is causing issues because the webserver and backend endpoints are not running on the same port.
+* The browser's same-origin policy is blocking AJAX calls because the webserver and backend endpoints are not running on the same port.

-While CORS can be disabled in the browser, this may be difficult or infeasible in the CI environment.
-This is where cors-test-proxy comes in.
+* Disabling CORS in the browser is infeasible in your environment.

+`cors-test-proxy` solves this by disabling CORS on the backend.
 It's a reverse proxy for backend APIs that spoofs the required CORS responses (including preflight requests).
+You don't need to modify your services to handle special CORS responses for testing.

 ## Usage